 When it comes to email marketing, there is no shortage of tactics and strategies that you can use to reach out to your subscribers.
 As a general rule, you don’t want to let the people on your email list forget about you, so you should send them communications regularly — but don’t overdo it.
 If their inboxes are bombarded by your marketing messages, they’ll feel like they’re being spammed; they’ll throw your emails into a junk folder and unsubscribe from your list.

-When you contact your subscribers, you should provide them with something of value: discounts, special or exclusive offers, freebies, and worthwhile information that they can actually use.
+When you contact your subscribers, you should provide them with something of value: discounts, special or exclusive offers, freebies, and worthwhile information that they can actually use or content that is entertaining and engaging.

 Here is just a small sampling of some things you can do: